Live (Nik Bärtsch's Ronin album)

-Nik Bärtsch's Ronin Live is a live album by Swiss pianist, record producer and author.
-Nik Bärtsch's band Ronin recorded in Europe and Japan between 2009 and 2011 and released on the ECM label.
+Live is a live double-album by Swiss pianist Nik Bärtsch's band Ronin recorded in Europe and Japan between 2009 and 2011 and released on ECM in September 2012.

 Reception

 The PopMatters review by John Garratt stated "It’s actually somewhat of a marvel that music this nuanced can be so warm and inviting.
-It’s also a pleasant surprise that the overall quality of the music holds up for two-plus years of live performances".
+It’s also a pleasant surprise that the overall quality of the music holds up for two-plus years of live performances."

 Carlo Wolff of JazzTimes observed "There are moments of peace, of near-stasis.
 But over the course of these long discs, there’s no sag.
-Expertly sequenced, they unfold like a single concert".
-On All About Jazz John Kelman enthused "Ronin is an exciting and hypnotic live act, with Live demonstrating the full breadth of its intrinsic possibilities".
-BBC Music's Sid Smith called it "A hair-raising and dazzling celebration of Ronin’s considerable achievements to date".
+Expertly sequenced, they unfold like a single concert."

+All About Jazz's John Kelman wrote, "Ronin is an exciting and hypnotic live act, with Live demonstrating the full breadth of its intrinsic possibilities."

+BBC Music's Sid Smith called it "A hair-raising and dazzling celebration of Ronin’s considerable achievements to date."